mmirolim/0408c0BhZnRlcnNoaXAuY321/README.md

       to: "to"
     }`

 Please follow if you prefer to seed jobs without my scripts.
-Otherwise, your jobs will be buried.
+If your job cannot be parsed as a JSON, it will be buried.

 ##How to use